imagej/imagej.github.io/pages/Volume_Calculator.md

 ### Volume Calculation

 The Volume Calculator is located at {% include bc content='Plugins |
-Analyze' %} in the Fiji menu.
+Analyze'%} in the Fiji menu.
 When run, it will take the current image as input.
 Processing begins immediately; its progress is shown in the status bar.
 After a successful run, the plugin will display the Volume Calculator window (Figure 2.)
 This window is actually the [3D Viewer](3D_Viewer "wikilink") plugin.
 Volume Calculator has taken its